 - Vodaphone’s more recent sponsor of the Irish Rugby team, which took over from 3 and made them official Mobile Telecommunications provider to the IRFU, and sponsor both of the Ireland Senior Team and second team the Ireland Wolfhounds from 2016

-In a sport thats a little more niche, top Middle Eastern airline Etihad took it upon themselves in 2012 to sponsor the All Ireland Hurling Championship in a €5 million deal.
+In a sport that’s a little more niche, top Middle Eastern airline Etihad took it upon themselves in 2012 to sponsor the All Ireland Hurling Championship in a €5 million deal.

 Alongside Vodaphone, other partners of the IRFU include Aldi, Aviva, Lucozade Sport, Dove Men +Care, DHL, Aer Lingus, and of course local brand Guinness.
-These brands can all be associated with sports: buying snacks to have whilst watching with friends at home, boosting your energy to take part in sport yourself, travelling to watch it live, drinking a local brand whilst watching it socially, and so on.
+These brands can all be associated with sports: buying snacks to have whilst watching with friends at home, boosting your energy to take part in sport yourself, traveling to watch it live, drinking a local brand whilst watching it socially, and so on.

 Sports sponsorship in Ireland: Who are Ireland’s biggest sporting heroes?

 The answer to this question will probably change depending on who you ask, but the same names might crop up more than once.
-Irish MMA fighter Conor McGregor pulls in the crowds, and is hugely popular with the 18-24 year old demographic.
+Irish MMA fighter Conor McGregor pulls in the crowds and is hugely popular with the 18-24 year old demographic.
 Other surveys might name female boxer Katie Taylor, whilst others (for example those based in Munster, where he has a strong base of support) might point out footballing hero Roy Keane.
-Ask an Irish rugby fan ahead of the 2019 Six Nations, or even up upcoming Rugby World Cup, and they might’ve said fly-half Johnny Sexton.
+Ask an Irish rugby fan ahead of the 2019 Six Nations, or even up upcoming Rugby World Cup, and they might’ve said fly-half, Johnny Sexton.

 There might be a lot of answers to this question, but RTE sums it up well when it points out how sports sponsorship in Ireland “sells Irishness to the Irish” and that “as a totem for national identity, sport is less divisive than nationalist political rhetoric and more significant than the cultural ephemera ironically celebrated online.”